RxSwiftCommunity/RxOptional/README.md

 ## Usage

-All operators are also available on `Driver`, unless otherwise noted.
+All operators are also available on `Driver` and `Signal`, unless otherwise noted.

 ### Optional Operators